Staphylococcal Scalded Skin Syndrome

 SSSS almost always affects children < 6 yr (especially infants); it rarely occurs in older patients unless they have renal failure or are immunocompromised.
 Epidemics may occur in nurseries, presumably transmitted by the hands of personnel who are in contact with an infected infant or who are nasal carriers of Staphylococcus aureus.
 Sporadic cases also occur.

-SSSS is caused by group II coagulase-positive staphylococci, usually phage type 71, which elaborate exfoliatin (also called epidermolysin), a toxin that splits the upper part of the epidermis just beneath the granular cell layer (see also Staphylococcal Infections ).
+Staphylococcal scalded skin syndrome (SSSS) is caused by group II coagulase-positive staphylococci, usually phage type 71, which elaborate exfoliatin (also called epidermolysin), a toxin that splits the upper part of the epidermis just beneath the granular cell layer by targeting desmoglein-1 (see also Staphylococcal Infections).
 The primary infection often begins during the first few days of life in the umbilical stump or diaper area; in older children, the face is the typical site.
 Toxin produced in these areas enters the circulation and affects the entire skin.

 The initial lesion is usually superficial and crusted.
 Within 24 h, the surrounding skin becomes painful and scarlet, changes that quickly spread to other areas.
 The skin may be exquisitely tender and have a wrinkled tissue paper–like consistency.
 Large, flaccid blisters arise on the erythematous skin and quickly break to produce erosions.
 Blisters are frequently present in areas of friction, such as intertriginous areas, buttocks, hands, and feet.
 Intact blisters extend laterally with gentle pressure (Nikolsky sign).
 The epidermis may peel easily, often in large sheets.
 Widespread desquamation occurs within 36 to 72 h, and patients become very ill with systemic manifestations (eg, malaise, chills, fever).
 Desquamated areas appear scalded.
 Loss of the protective skin barrier can lead to sepsis and to fluid and electrolyte imbalance.